Fast Posterior Probability Sampling with Normalizing Flows and Its Applicability in Bayesian analysis in Particle Physics: Problem definition

-Here, the summation is over pixels $\text{pix}$, and $N_{\text{pix}}^p(\beta)$ denotes the predicted number of events in pixel $\text{pix}$ for the reweight $\beta$.
+Here, the summation is over bins $(i,j)$, and $N_{(i,j)}^d$ and $N_{(i,j)}^p(\beta)$ denotes respectively the detected and predicted number of events in bin $(i,j)$ for the reweight $\beta$.
 Therefore, using the likelihood to train and test our Deep Learning model is feasible.
-However, this calculation is computationally intensive, especially for a significant number of pixels or in a high-dimensional latent space.
+However, this calculation is computationally intensive, especially for a significant number of bins or in a high-dimensional latent space.
 Therefore, we opted for an alternative method that does not require likelihood estimation during training and inference.
 This method will be further discussed in the following sections and in Appendix \ref{Generating the datasets}.